 Insurance companies also deny claims on the grounds a driver is partially at fault.
 Maryland has a strict law called contributory negligence.
 If you are just 1 percent to blame for an accident, you may be barred from making a claim for your injuries.
 Of course, there is no established standard for what 1 percent means.

 Just five states now have a pure contributory negligence rule – Maryland, Alabama, the District of Columbia, North Carolina, and Virginia.

-This is a very strict and old-fashioned rule.
-It can be very tough for an accident victim who was only partially to blame for a wreck to learn he will get nothing.
-The insurance companies may use fault or partial fault to deny your claim.
+This is a very strict and old-fashioned rule. it can be very tough for an accident victim who was only partially to blame for a wreck to learn he will get nothing. the insurance companies may use fault or partial fault to deny your claim.

 Insurance companies will seek to take your statements and twist facts.
 They will argue you were partially to blame for an accident that was not your fault.
-A thorough Maryland personal injury lawyer will interview witnesses and look through the pages of accident reports to get a true picture of what happened.
+A thorough Arnold, MD personal injury lawyer will interview witnesses and look through the pages of accident reports to get a true picture of what happened.

 Even when the insurance company stops short of denying a claim, its lawyers will often fight larger compensation lawsuits by claiming you were partly at fault for your injuries.